-Knowing your unique selling proposition and backing it up with some evidence can help Saas products scale faster.
-However, in the current market, several Saas products with a handful of features are always attempting to sell each part of their product to gain advantage.
-Suffice to say, this strategy mostly doesn’t work.
+Knowing your unique selling proposition and backing it up with some evidence can help SaaS products scale faster.
+However, in the current market, several SaaS products with a handful of features are always attempting to sell each part of their product to gain an advantage.
+Suffice it to say, this strategy usually doesn’t work.
 Customers are usually interested in very few features, sometimes just one feature.
 Understanding your product will help you tell your core feature from your additional features.
 The core feature should express the value your product brings.
 Additional features are only there to diversify your product and support the core function.

 2. Short trials

-Making your trials short and sweet is a strategy that increase your sales, giving you more revenue and increasing the number of paying customers.
-While some Saas startups have found success in having one month or 14 day trial periods, it is important to test which trial period from 7 days to a month works best for your startup.
+Making your trials short and sweet is a strategy that increases your sales, giving you more revenue and increasing the number of paying customers.
+While some SaaS startups have found success in having one-month or 14-day trial periods, it is important to test which trial period from 7 days to a month works best for your startup.
 A/B testing works great for comparisons so that you can tell the churn and uptake rates.

 3. Make your email campaigns personal

-Users want to feel like they are connecting with the product.
+Users want to feel like they are connecting with the selling of your product.
 A lot of that has got to do with the communication and levels of personality expressed in blog posts, email campaigns, and videos.
 Some of the most successful companies in the world today have faces that have made them so.
-It does not increase customer confidence when the emails all go out looking like they came from some robot, with email addresses like [email protected] or [email protected].
+It does not increase customer confidence when the emails all go out looking like they came from some robot, with email addresses like firstname.lastname@example.org or email@example.com.

 Put a name behind the whole email.
-If it is your sales person sending emails out, let them have their names on the emails.
-For instance, [email protected] or [email protected].
-Personalising your emails will bring out the feeling that there are people behind the Saas product which will make the customers even more expressive, improving customer relationships, increasing your credibility, and especially during the free trials this could increase your sales tremendously.
+If it is your salesperson sending emails out, let them have their names on the emails.
+For instance, firstname.lastname@example.org or email@example.com.
+Personalizing your emails will bring out the feeling that there are people behind the SaaS product which will make the customers even more expressive, improving customer relationships, increasing your credibility, and especially during the free trials this could increase your sales tremendously.

-Always, there will be a point in your product that customers have failed to understand.
+There will always be a point in your product that customers have failed to understand.
 Of course, levels of difficulty differ from product to product.
-However, the reason some saas products have grown faster than others is because they have found out where the pain point in the product is, and the clever startups have created demos to run customers through these points.
+However, the reason some SaaS products have grown faster than others is that they have found out where the pain point in the product is, and clever startup founders have created demos to run customers through these points.
 These demos can be stored as resources on the websites, and they should be very easily reachable and available.
 In fact, using tools like Appcues, some startups have been able to add these demos as guides within the apps.

 5. Follow up

 If a customer doesn’t say no to a proposition then you never really know the answer; until you ask again.
 A Maybe isn’t a No. A No has to be a No for there to be no doubt.
 The only way to know if the customer who didn’t give their feedback is interested is by sending that email again.
-The most possible reason why they didn’t give an answer is because they opened your email when they were busy, and just didn’t get through to answering it.
-Or they haven’t opened that email.
+The most possible reason why they didn’t give an answer is that they opened your email when they were busy and just didn’t get through to answering it.
+Maybe they haven’t even opened that email.

 6. Perfect the onboarding process

 Customers want to be talked to a lot during the first week.
 They need to register in their mind that they are actually using your product.
 That doesn’t happen unless you are constantly talking, guiding, teaching, showing, and helping them.
 It has to be intentional.
-While you and your team may understand your product as soon as you login, users may suffer with that.
-Perfecting the onboarding process helps iron out most issues ensuring you keep your customers, do the sale, and increase your revenues.
+While you and your team may understand your product as soon as you log in, users may suffer from that.
+Perfecting the onboarding process helps iron out most issues.
+This ensures that you keep your customers, make the sale, and increase your revenues.

 7. Pricing your product effectively

 In the rush to get a huge number of customers, some startups are usually tempted to price their products very cheaply.
-Sadly, this could work in your favour for a short time.
-In the long run, you will notice that you cannot deliver the value that your product should be delivering because you have grossly undervalued yourself.
+Sadly, this might only work in your favor for a short time.
+In the long run, you will notice that you cannot deliver the value that your product should deliver because you have grossly undervalued yourself.

-At the same time it is also an impediment to your growth if you price your product too high.
-An expensive product does not translate to a high-value product and customers know that.
-Pricing too high as compared to market prices could be deterring your sales because of the questionable value in relation to pricing.
+At the same time, pricing your product too high is also an impediment to your growth.
+An expensive product does not necessarily translate to a high-value product and customers know that.
+Pricing your product higher than market prices could deter your sales because of the questionable value in relation to pricing.